zchee/neovim-wiki/Installing-Neovim.md

 Neovim has been added to a [Personal Package Archive](https://launchpad.net/~neovim-ppa/+archive/ubuntu/unstable) which allows you to install it using `apt-get` on Ubuntu [12.04 and later](https://wiki.ubuntu.com/Releases).

-To be able to use **add-apt-repoitory** you may will need to install **software-properties-common**:
+To be able to use **add-apt-repository** you may will need to install **software-properties-common**:

     sudo apt-get install software-properties-common

 Run the following commands:

-    sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:neovim-ppa/unstable
     sudo apt-get update
     sudo apt-get install neovim